FelipeFelgueiras/FelipeFelgueiras/README.md

   - 🖥️ Technology Student at Estacio - System Development Analysis (currently studying).

-  - 🕹️ I love swimming, watching movies, playing video games and board games.
+  - 🕹️ I love to swim, watch movies, play video games and board games.
 I believe that our personal interests contribute to a more refined perception of things and problem-solving.
 </details>

 <hr>